britram/rains-prototype/draft-trammell-rains-protocol.md

   Revocation tokens are generally based on hash chains, meaning that a signature with a revocation token "down" the chain from a given token supercedes it.
 The format and mechanism used by the revocation token is determined by the alogrithm used.
+(Note that revocation is a presently unspecified feature in the protocol; see {{hash-chain-rev}}.)

 The signature protects all the information in an assertion as well as its own valid-since and valid-until values and the revocation token; it does not